How to become a psychologist in Australia

 What’s the difference between registered psychologists and clinical psychologists?

-One key difference between registered and clinical psychologists is their qualifications:
+One key difference between registered and clinical psychologists is their qualifications.

-• General registration allows you to use the title “psychologist” and to work in any area of psychology within your scope of practice.
+General registration allows you to use the title “psychologist” and to work in any area of psychology within your scope of practice.

-• General registration with an Area of Practice Endorsement (AoPE) indicates that a psychologist has completed an approved postgraduate qualification and approved supervised training in a specific area of practice endorsement, and they are endorsed to use a title associated with that specific area of practice.
+This registration indicates that a psychologist has completed an approved postgraduate qualification and approved supervised training in a specific area of practice endorsement, and they are endorsed to use a title associated with that specific area of practice.

 How to become a clinical psychologist in Australia